Aayush895/Markdown-Editor/README.md

 - [x] Build the Markdown Preview section
 - [x] Integrate the backend APIs so that user can perform CRUD operations on the client side
 - [ ] Make the UI responsive
-- [ ] Add the dark / light theme toggler and store it in the localStorage so that the browser remebers the theme preference
 - [ ] Deploy the app

 # TODOS for Server side: